DevSecOpsSamples/eks-gpu-autoscaling/README.md

-# GPU AutoScaling on EKS
+# GPU Auto Scaling on EKS

 GPU utilization-based horizontal autoscaling for inference APIs.
 This guideline provides complete steps for GPU auto scaling on AWS EKS.